hocza/sendy-laravel/README.md

 # sendy-laravel
-A service provider for Sendy in Laravel 5
+A service provider for Sendy API in Laravel 5

 Installation
 ---